San Diego Domestic Violence Attorneys

 Section 273.5 of the California Penal Code is an even more serious offense.
 A person commits domestic violence when they inflict corporal injury to a spouse or cohabitant.
 This is a “wobbler” offense, which means a defendant can face misdemeanor or felony charges.

-If charged as a misdemeanor, a defendant faces a maximum year in county jail and a $6,000 fine.
+If charged as a misdemeanor, a defendant faces a maximum of one year in county jail and a $6,000 fine.
 If a felony, then the defendant can face 2, 3, or 4 years, along with a maximum $6,000 fine.
+Facing domestic violence charges of any kind is serious.
+Jail time is a real possibility, and a conviction can affect child custody, employment, and housing.
+A defense attorney can review the circumstances surrounding the alleged incident and protect your legal rights.

 Many victims receive a restraining order after an abuser is picked up for domestic violence.
 However, we can seek one even if there is no criminal case.
 Contact Griffith Young to learn more about how we can help you.